BroseleyCameraClub/BroseleyCameraClub.github.io/_posts/2024-10-28-October_Newsletter.markdown

 #### Competitions
 <br>
-The ‘Monthly Competition’ entitled *'3 Miles from Broseley'* was held.
+The ‘Monthly Competition’ entitled *'Woodland Walks'* was held.

 The winners were:-